project-chip/matter-handbook/content/HowItWorks/DeviceTypes.md

 ### Dishwasher

 A dishwasher is a device that is generally installed in residential homes and is capable of washing dishes, cutlery, and other items associate with food preparation and consumption.
 The device can be permanently installed or portable and can have variety of filling and draining methods.

+### Laundry Dryer

+A Laundry Dryer represents a device that is capable of drying laundry items.

+### Cook Surface

+A Cook Surface device type represents a heating object on a cooktop or other similar device.
+It SHALL only be used when composed as part of another device type.

+### Cooktop

+A cooktop is a cooking surface that heats food either by transferring currents from an electromagnetic field located below the glass surface directly to the magnetic induction cookware placed above or through traditional gas or electric burners.

+### Oven

+An oven represents a device that contains one or more cabinets, and optionally a single cooktop, that are all capable of heating food.
+Examples of consumer products implementing this device type include ovens, wall ovens, convection ovens, etc.

+### Extractor Hood

+An Extractor Hood is a device that is generally installed above a cooking surface in residential kitchens.
+An Extractor Hood’s primary purpose is to reduce odors that arise during the cooking process by either extracting the air above the cooking surface or by recirculating and filtering it.
+It may also contain a light for illuminating the cooking surface.

+### Microwave Oven

+ A Microwave Oven is a device with the primary function of heating foods and beverages using a magnetron.
+A Microwave Oven is a device which at a minimum is capable of being started and stopped and of setting a power level.

+### EVSE

+An EVSE (Electric Vehicle Supply Equipment) is a device that allows an EV (Electric Vehicle) to be connected to the mains electricity supply to allow it to be charged (or discharged in case of Vehicle to Grid / Vehicle to Home applications).